 Dr. Candace Singh recognizes that personal and cultural biases may influence people to inadvertently steer girls away from the STEM fields.
 To change the trend at a foundational level, she has lead her district in ensuring that every classroom, every teacher, and every student has equal access to great STEM opportunities.

 Interested in more?
 Learn how a powerful STEM education can broaden students perspectives and change their lives.
-Download the full article, or learn more about STEM Connect and take a free, 60-day trial.
+Download the full article, or learn more about STEM Connect and schedule a demo today.